 This colorful plant sits on a long table in my dining room with many other houseplants.
 Some who see it on social media repeatedly ask “What is the name of the pink one?“.
 You asked so a care post is coming your way.

 Lady Valentine Aglaonemas are most commonly sold in 6″ grow pots.
 Also, in 4″ and 8″ pots.

-Mine is 2 -1/2 years old and is still in the 6″ pot I bought it in.
-It stands 21″ tall (pot included) x 24″ wide.
+I’ve had mine for 3 -1/2 years now and it’s still in the 6″ pot I bought it in.
+It stands 25″ tall (pot included) x 32″ wide.

 These are tabletop plants.
 I’ve seen them used in dish gardens too.

 I already have a general guide on Agalonema Care.
 I wanted to do one specifically on the Pink Aglaonema because it’s quite popular and you’re obviously curious about it.
 This is one stunning foliage plant!